rpm-software-management/dnf/doc/command_ref.rst

     config file location

 ``-d <debug level>, --debuglevel=<debug level>``
     Debugging output level.
 This is an integer value between 0 (no additional information strings) and 10 (shows all debugging information, even that not understandable to the user), default is 2.
 Deprecated, use ``-v`` instead.

+``--debugsolver``
+    Dump data aiding in dependency solver debugging into ``./debugdata``.

 ``--disableexcludes=[all|main|<repoid>]``